noydb/duhmap/README.md

 - Proper unit testing
 - make sure mismatching fields still log. think i broke it
 - test again fully, make sure everything is working
-- sort maven plugin versioning

 ### Build Issue
 need to run processor in separate compile step? -proc:only. see error in intellij:
 java: An exception has occurred in the compiler (17.0.4.1).
 Please file a bug against the Java compiler via the Java bug reporting page (http://bugreport.java.com) after checking the Bug Database (http://bugs.java.com) for duplicates.
 Include your program, the following diagnostic, and the parameters passed to the Java compiler in your report.
 Thank you.
-java: java.util.ServiceConfigurationError: javax.annotation.processing.Processor: Provider com.noydb.duhmapper.DuhMapAnnotationProcessor not found
+java: java.util.ServiceConfigurationError: javax.annotation.processing.Processor: Provider com.noydb.duhmap.DuhMapAnnotationProcessor not found
 java: 	at java.base/java.util.ServiceLoader.fail(ServiceLoader.java:593)
 java: 	at java.base/java.util.ServiceLoader$LazyClassPathLookupIterator.nextProviderClass(ServiceLoader.java:1219)